The Professor

 I'm a bit worried about the moral of the story though.
 There seems to be this island of proper breeding in Mansfield Park, and everyone outside it is wanting.

-This book consumed me for a bit, but after finishing it I feel refreshed and almost as if an ancient weight I didn't know I carried has been lifted off my chest.
+This book consumed me for a bit, but after finishing it I feel refreshed and almost as if a weight has been lifted off my chest (in the most positive way possible).

 I'm chopping the last star in half only because there's still this an itch that I cannot scratch.
-There's something about this book I can't put my finger on, and I'm mad about that.
+There's something about this book I can't put my finger on, and that makes me mad.

 An amusing read featuring extended family incest and a smidge of antisemitism.